 UW-Eau Claire and University Studies Abroad Consortium (USAC) entered into a cooperative agreement for the Ghana program beginning with the 2014-2015 academic year.
 USAC Ghana classes and offices are located on the University of Ghana campus.
-Students will take a combination of USAC and University of Ghana courses on this program.
+Students on the summer program will take courses taught by local or visiting USAC hired faculty.

 Abigail Thompson is the Resident Director for the USAC Ghana program.
-She is a native of Ghana and has worked for USAC for more than seven years.
+She is a native of Ghana and has worked for USAC for more than nine years.
 She earned her Master's degree from the University of Twente in the Netherlands and is fluent in Twi and English as well as other languages.
 As the resident director, Abigail arranges your housing and assists with your registration at the University of Ghana.
 She will also organize field trips and oversee your orientation and adjustment to life and academics in Ghana.